- Details

 These were almost all Type 24xx and 26xx machines which were aimed at the ultraportable, ultracompact market.
 None of them had built-in removable floppy or optical drives.
 Here we have the added benefit of the numbers being almost entirely chronological!

 The series had two outliers within it, which were certainly related to the 2xx series - the non-Thinkpad (PT not TP!)
-Palm Top PC110 -which is perhaps why there is no 210 Model and the Risk-based Workpad Z50 - which looks awfully similar to the 240 models but is not intel-based.
+Palm Top PC110 -which is perhaps why there is no 210 Model and the Risc-based Workpad Z50 - which looks awfully similar to the 240 models but is not intel-based.

 - Details